thinkspaces/thinkspaces-react/docs/database.md

 - You can use either for the same effect.

+#### User().deleteTeam(projectInstance)

+Proxies `Project().deleteTeamUser(userInstance)` for convenience.

+Arguments:

+- `projectInstance`: an instance of the Project class to remove from the user's projects array.

+Notes:

+- You can use either for the same effect.

 #### User().id()

 Returns the unique string ID of document in the database.

 ## Project

+### Firebase structure

+- tags: [DocumentReference]
+  - 0 or more references to tags
+- team: [DocumentReference]
+  - 0 or more references to users that are part of the project's team

 ### Project properties